How to cook Agedashi Nasu – Fried Eggplant in Tempura Sauce

 Tips for making Fried Eggplant in Tempura Sauce

-Fried Eggplant In Tempura Sauce
+Fried Eggplant in Tempura Sauce

 An artful drizzle of savory tempura sauce adds the finishing touch.